-- Turn TV and DVD player ON. - Press the SOURCE or INPUT button on the TV or TV remote to select INPUT 2 or AV2. - The TV screen will display the DVD player logo when the correct input is selected. - Insert DVD into player.
-DVD will begin to load automatically.
-TV screen will typically show "READING" or "LOADING". - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the NEXT button until you see the main menu screen.
+- Insert a DVD "face up" into slot on lower face of the player. - The DVD will begin to load automatically.
+The TV screen will typically display "Reading" or "Loading". - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the "Next" button on the DVD remote until you see the main menu screen.

-When the main menu screen appears, use the arrow buttons on the DVD remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or "Play" button on DVD player) to begin playing the feature.
+• When the main menu screen appears, press the "Enter" button on the remote or "Play/Pause" button on DVD player to begin playing the main feature.
+Use the arrow buttons on the